Sitecore/developer-portal/apps/web/data/markdown/pages/trials/jss-connected-demo/getting-started/repository.md

 ---
-github:
-  ['/blob/main/data/markdown/partials/trials/jss-connected-demo/getting-started/repository.md']
+title: Cloning and setting up the demo source code
 ---

-## Cloning and setting up the demo source code

 ### Step 1: Clone or download the Lighthouse Fitness repo